 Our Mission, Vision and Goals

-Oxfam in the Philippines has been working in the country for over 25 years.
+Oxfam in the Philippines has been working in the country for 30 years.
 Our vision is to contribute to the eradication of poverty by supporting women and other vulnerable groups in saving lives and building livelihoods, enhancing their resilience to crises, shocks and stresses, and making their voices heard to hold duty-bearers accountable.

 Our Strategic Goals